Necromenta/Django-Docker-Data/README.md

 - and others...

 > This project includes a simple Django application from the official Django tutorial - ["a basic poll application"](https://docs.djangoproject.com/en/4.2/intro/tutorial01/).
-> You can safely delete this application at any time.
-This application is present in the project as an example, used for testing and debugging.
+>This application is present in the project as an example, used for testing and debugging.

 ## Features
 - A well-configured Django project, with individual settings that can be changed using environment variables